Donating Your Eyes for the Gift of Sight

-Some people wonder if their religion is opposed to organ, eye and tissue donation.
-Rest assured that most faiths support these donations as the ultimate act of charity.
+Some people wonder if their religion allows organ, eye and tissue donation.
+Rest assured that most faiths see it as a gift of charity.
 Check with your minister, pastor, rabbi, imam or other religious leader if you have questions.

-First, tell your family you want to be an eye donor when you die.
+Tell your family you want to be an eye donor.
 Eye banks—the agencies that help get eye donations to medical and research institutions—will always ask your family if you told them you wanted to donate your organs.
-This is true even if you have an advance directive—legal documents that spell out your wishes for end-of-life care and other decisions.

-If you choose to be an eye donor, you can be proud knowing you are helping to improve the quality of life for someone with little to no sight.
+Choosing to be an eye donor is a special gift.
+You can be proud to know that you will help improve the quality of life for someone with little to no sight.